‘Lost’ Finale Explained: Answering the Unanswered Questions

 WHAT’S THE DEAL WITH THE ISLAND’S “RULES?”

-lost series finale Jacob and Man in Black
+Lost Top 25 Moments - Jacob and Man in Black conversation

 Over the course of the show people have wondered about the mythology of the Island – where it came from, what it is and what are the “rules” that govern it and its mystical protectors?
 Admittedly, this is an area where the showrunners played things fast and loose, hoping that the momentum of the characters’ story arcs and the whole “good vs. evil” showdown would be enough to appease most fans.
 Alas, not so.